Chapter 2.43 RCW

 Waiver of right to interpreter.

-(1) The right to a qualified interpreter may not be waived except when:
+(1) The right to an interpreter may not be waived except when:

-(a) A non-English-speaking person requests a waiver; and
+(a) A person with limited English proficiency requests a waiver on the record; and

-(b) The appointing authority determines on the record that the waiver has been made knowingly, voluntarily, and intelligently.
+(b) The judicial or presiding officer determines on the record that the waiver has been made knowingly, voluntarily, and intelligently.

-(2) Waiver of a qualified interpreter may be set aside and an interpreter appointed, in the discretion of the appointing authority, at any time during the proceedings.
+(2) The waiver of the right to an interpreter may be set aside and an interpreter appointed at the discretion of the judicial or presiding officer at any time during the proceedings.

 NOTES: